How To Start A Nonprofit In Idaho

 Idaho requires nonprofits to adopt bylaws at their first official meeting.
 This is the meeting where you’ll also elect directors, appoint officers, and take care of any other official business necessary to fully complete your organization’s formation and begin its operations.
 If your nonprofit intends to seek 501(c)(3) federal tax-exempt status, be sure to adopt your bylaws before submitting the Application for Recognition of Exemption to the IRS.

 It’s difficult to write bylaws, but Northwest can help.
-When you sign up for our registered agent service or hire us to form your nonprofit, you can also use our adaptable template for writing nonprofit bylaws, as well as our other free nonprofit forms, to help get you started.
+When you sign up for our Registered Agent Service or hire us to form your nonprofit, you can also use our adaptable template for writing nonprofit bylaws, as well as our other free nonprofit forms, to help get you started.
 Why?
 Because we want your business year after year, and that means we want you to start out successful and stay successful.
 We also offer a free attorney-drafted nonprofit bylaws template for you to use.

 Apply for Federal and/or State Tax Exemptions